JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 ![](http://35percent.org/img/royalroad.jpg)

 This development was built on the site of a former old people's home.
-The Council sold the site (at cost) to Affinity Sutton housing association as it was designated as one of the [replacement housing sites](http://embed.verite.co/timeline/?source=0Aprl6XcACewydEhRaWFOLVBfUjBSVW1HUGVZNEhGeFE&font=Bevan-PotanoSans&maptype=toner&lang=en&hash_bookmark=true&start_zoom_adjust=2&height=650#15) for decanted Heygate tenants.
-Notwithstanding this, the development wasn't completed until 5 years after the estate was demolished and the 76 social rented homes consented were described as 'affordable rent' in the S106 agreement.
+The site was designated as one of the [replacement housing sites](http://embed.verite.co/timeline/?source=0Aprl6XcACewydEhRaWFOLVBfUjBSVW1HUGVZNEhGeFE&font=Bevan-PotanoSans&maptype=toner&lang=en&hash_bookmark=true&start_zoom_adjust=2&height=650#15) for decanted Heygate tenants and sold by the Council, at cost, to Affinity Sutton housing association.
+Notwithstanding this, the new development wasn't completed until 5 years after the Heygate was demolished and the 76 consented social rented homes were described as 'affordable rent' in the S106 agreement.
 The government's [CORE lettings database](https://core.communities.gov.uk) is showing only 45 units let at social rents at this site.

 ## 430 Old Kent Road SE1 5AG - (Family Mosaic development)